Printing a Moleskine book with Paper for iOS

 Select your journal

-Taking a few of my favorite PaperFaces portraits and consolidating them down into a smaller journal became the basis of my first Paper book.
+Taking my favorite PaperFaces portraits and consolidating them down into a smaller journal became the basis of my first Paper book.
 I’m still waiting on the second book to arrive that features some unpublished Mastering Paper cheat sheets from upcoming tutorials…

 Choose fifteen pages